jjsymes/bifurc2midi/README.md

 - Add support to specify the starting note
 - GUI
 - Realtime parameter tweaking as it sends midi to output
+- ASCII art for cli
+- An executable GUI app that acts as a wrapper for the cli app